playfulprogramming/playfulprogramming/content/blog/documentation-driven-development/index.md

 ---
 {
 title: "A Better Way To Code: Documentation Driven Development",
-description: "Test driven development is often taught to improve a your dev workflow; I think works Documentation drive development (DDD) works better.",
+description: "Test Driven Development is often taught to improve a your workflow; I present Documentation Driven Development as an alternative approach.",
 published: '2022-01-18T22:12:03.284Z',
 authors: ['crutchcorn'],
 tags: ['documentation', 'testing', 'opinion'],